I.V Vitamin Therapy Clinic Anti Aging Infusion $240.00

 Methionine is an amino acid.
 Amino acids are the building blocks that our bodies use to make proteins.
 Methionine is found in meat, fish, and dairy products, and it plays an important role in many cell functions.

 Methionine is used to prevent liver damage in acetaminophen (Tylenol) poisoning.
 It is also used for increasing the acidity of urine, treating liver disorders, and improving wound healing.
 Other uses include treating depression, alcoholism, allergies, asthma, copper poisoning, radiation side effects, schizophrenia, drug withdrawal, and Parkinson's disease.
 Inositol and Choline are co-enzymes necessary for the proper metabolism of fats.
-Together they help the body in the mobilization and elimination of abnormal fat deposits, which in the norepinephrine and helps the body make the hormones serotonin and Vitamin B6, also called pyridoxine, is one of 8 B vitamins.
+Together they help the body in the mobilization and elimination of abnormal fat deposits, which in the norepinephrine, and help the body make the hormones serotonin and Vitamin B6, also called pyridoxine, which is one of 8 B vitamins.

 L-glutathione, most commonly called glutathione or GSH, is the most powerful naturally occurring antioxidant in all human cells.
 We have developed this site to deliver information about this powerful antioxidant to consumers that are considering Glutathione.
 It is a tripeptide composed of the amino acids glutamic acid, cysteine, and glycine.
 Glutathione is found in all cells in the body, including the bile, the epithelial lining fluid of the lungs, and—at much smaller concentrations—in the blood.
 The highest concentration of glutathione is found in the liver, making it critically important in the detoxification and elimination of free radicals.
 Accumulation of these dangerous compounds can result in oxidative stress, which occurs when the generation of free radicals in the body exceeds the body’s ability to neutralize and eliminate them.
 Free radicals are highly reactive compounds created in the body during normal metabolic functions; they can also enter the body through the environment.